How to Heat a Garage: 11 Tips for Keeping Your Workshop Warm in Winter

 But when the air inside your garage is bitterly cold, your tools are icy, paints and glues won’t bond properly, and automotive repairs or woodworking tasks can become difficult and unpleasant.
-So, if you’d like to use your garage workshop in all seasons—not just the warm ones—keep reading.
-We’ve outlined 10 tips for heating the garage to a comfortable temperature so it can continue to be a productive work space.
+If you’re a DIY-er who likes to use your garage workshop in all seasons—not just the warm ones—keep reading.
+We’re sharing our favorite tips for heating the garage to a comfortable temperature so it can be a productive work space whatever the weather.

 Visit your local home improvement store in late fall, and you’ll find aisles of portable space heaters, both large and small.
 Most of these options, however, aren’t powerful enough to heat an entire garage.
-If you’re looking for a serious heat source, consider installing a ceiling-mounted forced-air heating unit such as the hardwired Dr. Infrared 10,000-Watt Ceiling-Mounted Garage Heater (available from The Home Depot), making sure that it is adequately sized for the square footage of your garage.
-Situate this type of heater in a corner of the garage and point it downward at a 45-degree angle to provide the best distribution of warmth.
+If you’re looking for a serious heat source, consider installing a ceiling-mounted forced-air heating unit such as the hardwired Dr. Infrared 10,000-Watt Ceiling-Mounted Garage Heater, making sure that it is adequately sized for the square footage of your garage.
+(Be sure to read our review of the Comfort Zone Garage Heater, which is another terrific ceiling-mounted option.)
+This type of heater is best situated in a corner of the garage, pointed downward at a 45-degree angle to provide the best distribution of warmth.
 Most of today’s ceiling-mounted heaters come with a remote control and a thermostat so you can set the temperature you prefer and rely on the shop heater to do the rest.

 The only downside to a ceiling-mounted heater is that the inches nearest the floor may remain cold.
 If your feet are still chilly, try supplementing with a baseboard heater placed where you’re most apt to be working—one likely spot is the area beneath your workbench.
-Hydronic baseboard heaters like the Slant/Fin Hydronic Baseboard Heater (available from The Home Depot) are hooked up to a home’s boiler.
+Hydronic baseboard heaters like the Slant/Fin Fine/Line Hydronic Baseboard Heater are hooked up to a home’s boiler.
 As hot water runs through the pipes in the heater, warm air radiates out into the space, keeping things toasty at floor level and beyond.

 2. Finish the walls with fiberglass batt insulation and paneling.